Johnny Can’t Read: Blame Government Schools

 Common Core continues the whole-language method by having children memorize words in kindergarten.
 By the time children are taught phonics in elementary grades, the whole-word pattern of learning has already created brain problems.

-According to renown educator and reading specialist Dr. Samuel Blumenfeld, brain research has shown how faulty teaching methods can physically alter the brain.
+According to renowned educator and reading specialist Dr. Samuel Blumenfeld, brain research has shown how faulty teaching methods can physically alter the brain.
 Using whole language to teach reading has been found to cause dyslexia.

 Politicians eternally press for more money for classroom computers, job training classes, Taj Mahal buildings, palatial sports facilities, more layers of bureaucracy -- everything except what students really need.